 Pain due to injury begins at special pain receptors scattered throughout the body.
 These pain receptors transmit signals as electrical impulses along nerves to the spinal cord and then upward to the brain.
-Sometimes the signal evokes a reflex response (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Reflex Arc: A No-Brainer).
+Sometimes the signal evokes a reflex response (see Fig. 1: Reflex Arc: A No-Brainer).
 When the signal reaches the spinal cord, a signal is immediately sent back along motor nerves to the original site of the pain, triggering the muscles to contract without involving the brain.
 For example, when people inadvertently touch something very hot, they immediately pull away.
 This reflex reaction helps prevent permanent damage.
 The pain signal is also sent to the brain.
 Only when the brain processes the signal and interprets it as pain do people become conscious of the pain.

 Pain receptors and their nerve pathways differ in different parts of the body.
 For this reason, pain sensation varies with the type and location of injury.
 For example, pain receptors in the skin are plentiful and capable of transmitting precise information, including where an injury is located and whether the source was sharp, such as a knife wound, or dull, such as pressure, heat, or cold.
 In contrast, pain receptors in internal organs, such as the intestine are limited and imprecise.
 The intestine can be pinched, cut, or burned without generating a pain signal.
 However, stretching and pressure can cause severe intestinal pain, even from something as relatively harmless as a trapped gas bubble.
 The brain cannot identify the precise source of intestinal pain, which is difficult to locate and is likely to be felt over a large area.